gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 * Client Region: `<client-region>`

-For description of these types, see [Region Types](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-region_types.html) in the [vmware-gemfire-short-name] product documentation.
+For description of these types, see [Region Types](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-region_types.html) in the GemFire product documentation.

 #### Common Region Attributes